percona/pxb-docs/docs/index.md

 !!! warning "End of life alert"

-    Percona XtraBackup 8.0 has reached end of life.
+    Percona Server for MySQL 8.0 has reached end of life.
 This documentation is now read-only and will no longer be updated.
 Release notes for Post-EOL builds will continue to be published as they become available.

 !!! note ""